portland union station

 U.S. Supreme Court

-Mark believes that it is a great privilege to defend someone's reputation, whether a major corporation in a products liability case or an individual attorney in a regulatory proceeding, and approaches his cases in that light.
+Mark believes that it is a great privilege to defend someone's reputation, whether an individual attorney in a regulatory proceeding or a major corporation in a product liability case, and approaches his cases in that light.

 Before co-founding Fucile & Reising LLP in 2005, Mark was a litigation partner at Oregon's largest law firm.
 Mark grew up in Portland and returned here after serving as a captain with the U.S. Marines.